 The vast majority of UK roads do not have minimum speed limit restrictions on them.
 Those that do impose such restrictions do so to ensure a continuous and steady flow of traffic to reduce potential hazards and accidents.

-A likley road for a minimum speed limit is a tunnel.
+A likely road for a minimum speed limit is a tunnel.
 Minimum speed limits are mandatory.
 For further information, see minimum speed limits and driving too slow for the laws on driving too slow and how it can affect the driving test.